Edenfield: Present day

 The village is home to Edenfield Cricket Club.
 There is also a recreation ground on Exchange Street which is used by a number of football teams of varying ages.
 Alongside is Edenfield Community Centre serving a number of uses for different interest groups.

-In May 2010 more than 270 sheep, worth a total of £17,000, were stolen from fields behind the Horse and Jockey public house.

-In May 2011, Edenfield was again in the news due to a protest regarding the proposed accommodation of sex offenders at Chatterton Hey House.
+In May 2010 over 270 sheep, valued at £17,000, were stolen from a local farmer.
+In May 2011, a protest took place in the village regarding the proposed accommodation of sex offenders at Chatterton Hey House.